-All Emerald sites are subject to the implementation of management measures4.
-A management planning therefore has to be implemented for each of the officially adopted Emerald sites by the Standing Committee to the Bern Convention, preferably at the same time as the national designation of the Emerald site.
+All Emerald sites are subject to the implementation of management measures5.
+Therefore, a management planning has to be implemented for each of the officially adopted Emerald sites by the Standing Committee to the Bern Convention, preferably at the same time as the national designation of the Emerald site.
 One planning document can concern several sites, especially if the sites are part of one common green infrastructure or corridor.

-If and where necessary, the planning document and relevant conservation measures can cover a bigger are than the Emerald site, for example to prevent external threats or to provide and guarantee sites connectivity.
+If and where necessary, the planning document and relevant conservation measures can cover a bigger area than the Emerald site, for example to prevent external threats or to provide and guarantee sites connectivity.